Delis99/smart-study/README.md

 ## About

-Smart Study Buddy is an autonomous AI tutor that breaks down educational barriers by intelligently deciding when to analyze images, search the web, or translate to Spanish—all without requiring manual commands from users.
+Smart Study Buddy is an autonomous AI tutor that breaks down educational barriers by intelligently deciding when to analyze images, search the web, or translate to Spanish all without requiring manual commands from users.
 Unlike traditional chatbots that wait for explicit instructions, this system uses AWS Bedrock Agents to autonomously orchestrate multiple specialized services, providing comprehensive educational support 24/7.

 The project addresses critical gaps in educational technology.
-With 41 million Spanish speakers in the United States and 65% of learners being visual learners, existing educational tools fall short by being English-only and unable to process images.
+With 41 million Spanish speakers in the United States and 65% of learners being visual learners, existing educational tools fall short by being English only and unable to process images.
 Smart Study Buddy solves these problems by providing truly autonomous, multi-modal, and bilingual educational support.

 ## What It Does

-When a student uploads a photo of a math problem, the agent automatically detects the image, analyzes it using Claude 3.5 Sonnet v2's vision capabilities, and provides step-by-step explanations—no buttons or commands needed.
+When a student uploads a photo of a math problem, the agent automatically detects the image, analyzes it using Claude 3.5 Sonnet v2's vision capabilities, and provides step-by-step explanations no buttons or commands needed.
 When someone asks about recent developments in technology, the agent recognizes the temporal keyword and automatically searches the web for current information.
 When a user writes in Spanish, the system detects the language and responds fluently in Spanish with proper educational terminology.

 The autonomous decision-making is powered by AWS Bedrock Agents, which analyze each query and intelligently select from four specialized capabilities: image analysis with Claude Vision API, real-time web search integration, news fetching for current events, and bilingual translation between English and Spanish.
 This creates a seamless learning experience where students can focus on understanding concepts rather than figuring out which buttons to click.